zenonine/navi/README.md

 therefore **declarative navigation**.

 Navigator 2.0 provides a declarative navigation API.
 Unfortunately, it's too complex and difficult to use.
-Not only that, it requires to keep a single state to manage the whole navigation system of your app.
-It's definitely not a good architecture for any application, especially in large scale applications.
+Not only that, it requires to keep a single state to manage the whole navigation system of your application.
+It's definitely not a good architecture, especially in large scale applications.

 `Navi` helps you keep all the powerful of Navigator 2.0 but with a simple and easy to learn API.
 It helps you manage your navigation system in split and isolate domains.